ocaml/dune/doc/quick-start.rst

    dune exec project_name

+This simple project will print "Hello World" in your shell.

 The following itemization of the generated content isn't necessary to review at this point.
 But whenever you are ready, it will provide jump-off points from which you can dive deeper into Dune's capabilities:

 * The ``dune-project`` file specifies metadata about the project, including its name, packaging data (including dependencies), and information about the authors and maintainers.
-You should open this in your editor to fill in the placeholder values.
+Open this in your editor to fill in the placeholder values.
 See :ref:`dune-project` for details.
 * The ``test`` directory contains a skeleton for your project's tests.
 Add to the tests by editing ``test/project_name.ml``.
 See :ref:`writing-tests` for details on testing.
-* The ``lib`` directory will hold the library you write to provide the core functionality of your executable.
+* The ``lib`` directory will hold the library you write to provide your executable's core functionality.
 Add modules to your library by creating new ``.ml`` files in this directory.
 See :ref:`library` for details on specifying libraries manually.
 * The ``bin`` directory holds a skeleton for the executable program.
-Within the modules in this directory, you can access the modules in your ``lib`` under the namespace ``Project_name.Mod``, where ``Project_name`` is replaced with the name of your project and ``Mod`` corresponds to the name of the file in the ``lib`` directory.
+Within the modules in this directory, you can access the modules in your ``lib`` under the namespace ``project_name.Mod``, where ``project_name`` is replaced with the name of your project and ``Mod`` corresponds to the name of the file in the ``lib`` directory.
 You can run the executable with ``dune exec project_name``.
 See :ref:`hello-world-program` for an example of specifying